 Shopping for clothes is always a struggle because everything is too short or too wide, especially when buying jeans or dresses.
 When you do find something that fits well it usually needs to be hemmed at the ankles.

 - Always walking into things.

-Frank Young, a writer at Essay Writer and Paper Fellows, explains that “furniture corners always seem to be in the way even when you’re careful, or cupboard doors that are left open.
-Also, when it’s raining and you’re walking to class, there’s always someone that ends up hitting you in the forehead with their umbrella.”
+Furniture corners always seem to be in the way even when you’re careful, or cupboard doors that are left open.
+Also, when it’s raining and you’re walking to class, there’s always someone that ends up hitting you in the forehead with their umbrella.

 - Walking behind short people.

 It’s hard to walk behind a short person who’s walking slowly because your stride will always be longer than theirs so you can accidentally trip over them or step on the back of their heels.